LemonyDesign/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: February 3, 2020

+**Hiatus**: Time off for good behaviour - life got in the way, for a good coding reason (new job, yay).

+**Today's Progress**: Refactor of Redux reducer and snapshot tests for refactored code in my app.
+19 of 20 tests now working - struggling with one test I'm having issues with.

+**Thoughts**
+The test that I'm struggling with may need to be re-written for TDD, as it pre-cursors another refactor, working towards new functionality from Node.js and database integration.
+This is an interesting challenge.

 ### Day 3: January 23, 2020

 **Today's Progress**: Not such a resultsy hour... will need to take a step back and get down to testing basics to work up my first few.
 I have got my custom hook shared to two forms, so that's all good.